andrew0411/andrew0411/README.md

-### Hi, I'm currently doing
+#### Hi, I'm currently doing
-### Master's degree in Industrial System Engineering from Dongguk University
+#### Master's degree in Industrial System Engineering from Dongguk University

 #### Interest
+* Generative Model
+* Anomaly detection in industry field
+* Genetic algorithms
+* Machine learning for semiconductor

 <!--
 **andrew0411/andrew0411** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.